evaloaeza/evaloaeza/README.md

 ### Hi!
 Welcome to my Github Page! 👋

 - 🌱 I’m a PhD Candidate in Economics at University of Houston
-- 🔭 I’m currently working on the effects of social networks on marijuana use, and the effects of geographical indication labels.
+- 🔭 I’m currently working on the effects of social networks on marijuana use, and consumer preferences for over the counter products.
 - 💬 Ask me about health economics, competition, and mezcal.
 - 📧 How to reach me: edloaeza@cougarnet.uh.edu
-- 🌐 My personal wepage is: https://evaloaeza.github.io/
+- 🌐 My personal wepage is: https://evaloaeza.com